-A couple of weekends ago, I had a guest approach me and ask if I take song requests.
+A couple of weekends ago, a guest approached me at the DJ booth to inquire if I take song requests.
 I found this an odd question, because its always been my assumption that wedding DJs do – and should! – take requests.
-Unlike the bar and club scene where either the venue and/or myself dictates the music programming, I’ve always encouraged them during the cocktail and dinner hours as a way for me to understand what this particular group – on this particular night – wants to hear.
+Unlike the bar and club scene where either the establishment and/or myself dictates the music programming, I’ve always encouraged song requests to be made during the cocktail and dinner hours.
+It is a great way for me to gain insight and understand what this particular group – on this particular night – wants to hear.

 DON’T ask to see what songs I have.

-This might come as a startling revelation, but I don’t carry 10,000 plus songs in my library.
-At last check, I have four thousand songs, and for the most part, they are all possible songs that will get played at a wedding.
+This might come as a startling revelation, but I don’t carry 30,000 songs in my library.
+At last check, I have 5,467 songs in my library, and for the most part, they are all possible songs that will get played at a wedding.
 Break-up songs like “You Oughta Know” by Alanis Morissette are of no use to me, nor is track number 4 on Taylor Swift’s 1989 album.
 While I keep a pretty tight library, there probably are some holes.
 If I don’t have the song, I can get it, but song requests work so much better when you have a specific song in mind as it tells me the requester really wants to dance to this song!

 DO make requests earlier in the evening.